tabirkeland/materialize-webpack-starter/README.md

 # Materialize Webpack Starter

 ## Overview
 This starter template utilizes [Materialize CSS](http://materializecss.com/) and [Laravel Mix](https://github.com/JeffreyWay/laravel-mix).
-Laravel Mix is a Wepback wrapper that provides a good starting point for working with the package bundler.
+Laravel Mix is a Webpack 2 wrapper that provides a good starting point for working with the package bundler.

 ## Installation
 Simply clone and run `npm install`.